funstory-ai/BabelDOC/README.md

 > 1. You must specify one translation service among `--openai`, `--bing`, `--google`.
 > 2. It is recommended to use models with strong compatibility with OpenAI, such as: `glm-4-flash`, `deepseek-chat`, etc.
 > 3. Currently, it has not been optimized for traditional translation engines like Bing/Google, it is recommended to use LLMs.
+> 4. The `--paper` option only works with OpenAI-compatible models and can improve translation quality by providing context about the paper's subject.

 ### OpenAI Specific Options